 General Education Requirements

 General Education at Minot State University is designed to ensure students learn a common set of academic skills and capacities, display personal and social responsibility, and understand interconnecting perspectives shaping domestic and global issues.
 The overarching goal is to impart and develop skills that allow graduates to flourish and make life-long contributions to their professional, civic, and social world regardless of discipline, major, or career path.
-Three broad developmental categories, each with specific objectives, constitute general education at MSU.
-To ensure that all aspects are included in the undergraduate experience, students must take at least one course from each of the individual content areas.
-The objectives for these broad areas are:
+All baccalaureate degree students must complete MSU's General Education Requirements (GER).
+Courses taken to complete GER may also be used to complete the requirements of majors, minors, or concentrations.

 Critical Capacities and Skills (CCS) requires a student to demonstrate the capacity to think critically, write, collaborate, communicate, solve problems, and to deploy skills related to information and quantitative literacy.